taboca/inner-browsing-animation/README.md

 * New
 * N

-The case of the "unknown" number of animals is an example of a dynamic aggregation — if you look at it from the perspective of tha audience.
+The case of the "unknown" number of animals is an example of a dynamic aggregation — if you look at it from the perspective of the audience.
 We dive into this case because our focus is understand different modes of choreographic experiences can be used to organize animation for elements that needs to be presented.

 ## Initial design